- Same Day

 We all admire flowers for their beauty, colour and fragrance but what about their taste?
-With the trend for edible flowers taking over kitchens up and down the country, it’s becoming increasingly common to see flowers on our plates, not just in Michelin-star restaurants but at dinner parties too.
+With the trend for edible flowers taking over kitchens up and down the country, it’s becoming increasingly common to see flowers on our plates, not just in Michelin-star restaurants but at our friends' dinner parties too.
 But what do edible flowers add to dishes?
 Are they all style and no substance?
 And can you eat just any old florist flowers?
 We bring you the ultimate guide to edible flowers including a list of flower varieties that are safe to eat.

 Why use edible flowers?